SandraCoburn/ecommerce-sample/README.md

 - [`Stripe`](https://stripe.com/docs) sample credit [card](https://stripe.com/docs/testing#cards) for payments: 4242 4242 4242 4242 - exp: 01/23 -- cw: 123
   - yarn add react-stripe-checkout
 - Heroku [`Buildpack](https://github.com/mars/create-react-app-buildpack) for create-react-app.
 Deploy React.js web apps generated with CRA.
 Automates deployment with the built-in bundler and serves it up via Nginx.
 This buildpack deploys a React UI as a static web site.
 The Nginx web server provides optimum performance and security for the runtime.
+- Firebase [Batched writes](https://firebase.google.com/docs/firestore/manage-data/transactions) - is a set of write operations on one or more documents.

 ### Getting Started